kohkimakimoto/altax/README.md

 * Implemented as SSH command wrapper.
 * If you use compiled package.
 It runs in single PHP file.

-More infomations are in a [project page](http://kohkimakimoto.github.io/altax/).
+There are more infomations in the [project page](http://kohkimakimoto.github.io/altax/).

 ## Requrement